kitcurio/PewPyu/README.md

 * Using classes, subclasses, and inheritance

 * Using CHHapticEngine; making & playing custom haptic patterns
+* Understanding bitmasks and logical operators
+* Understanding retain cycles

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FUTURE GOALS -->
 ## Future Goals
-* implement gameplaykit and use entities and components
-* put ty in the game (boss mode)
-* add a way to keep track of score and add a leaderboard (use game to learn how to manage data in swift)
+* Currently learning about GameplayKit and working on refactoring my code to use it
+  * using entities and components to set up a more reusable structure that will make it easier to add other things to the game
+* Currently working on adding a boss to the game that takes longer to kill

+> [!NOTE]
+> It isn't functional yet, but I'm working on the above things in the "boss" branch.

+* Adding different enemy types that move in different ways
+* Adding player movement
+* Adding score-tracking and a leaderboard

 <p align="right">(<a href="#readme-top">back to top</a>)</p>